mr-nart/Kingmaker/Major Locations/Brevoy.md

 ```

 ## Rostland
 Fertile region, southern Brevoy.
+Borders the [[Stolen Lands]] to the south.
 Known for its master swordsmen and proud, defiant citizenry.
 Stands on the verge of civil war with Issia, which was gained political control of the region since the disappearance of Brevoy's ruling [[Brevic Noble Houses#House Rogarvia]] in 4699 AR.
 ```dataview
 TABLE WITHOUT ID file.link AS "Places", desc AS "Description" FROM "Minor Locations" AND #rostland